 - Fallen merchandise.

 Retailers should avoid stacking merchandise in aisles or leaving supplies, equipment, trash or debris on floors.
 These can all create a tripping hazard.
-Store managers should also avoid large floor displays or overfilled shelves, which can result in items being knocked onto floors where they become a danger.
+Store managers should also avoid large floor displays or overfilled shelves.
+This can result in items being knocked onto floors where they become a danger.

 - Elevators and escalators.

 Without proper maintenance, elevators and escalators can malfunction and cause a fall hazard.
 For example, an elevator that does not stop flush with the floor can cause passengers to trip when exiting or entering the elevator.

 These are just a few of the many types of dangerous conditions that could cause a slip-and-fall accident.
 The bottom line is that property owners and other responsible parties have a duty to keep walkways reasonably safe for the people who use them.
 If the responsible party falls short of this duty and an accident results, you could be entitled to compensation for your injuries.